 and the top of the air cleaner.

-1973 and later models, the air cleaner is a flat or round
+1973 and later models, the air cleaner is a large black boxy shape with a paper

 the oil in earlier models -- to remove dust particles from